Self-paced

 No description has been provided for this image

 There is a direct relationship (although not very strong) between ticket price (Fare) and passenger survival.
 Thus, some passengers with a low fare were less likely to survive than those who purchased a ticket with a higher fare.
-There is also a negative linear relationship, weaker than the previous one between age (Age) and the target variable.
+There is also a negative linear relationship, weaker than the previous one between (Age) and the target variable.
 This makes sense considering that children were one of the groups that had a preference in using the boats for survival.

-Face - Age
+Fare - Age

-Next we can also relate both variables to determine their degree of affinity or correlation:
+Next, we can also relate both variables to determine their degree of affinity or correlation:

 In [11]: